 Grand Theft Auto V, perhaps the biggest of blockbuster games ever, was released in 2013 and was still the fifth best selling game in 2016.
 It has sold more than 70 million copies and made Rockstar, the team behind the game, $1 billion gross.

 Therefore it seems fitting to say, ignore games at your peril.

 Gaming went from niche interest to mass media.

 The internet has fundamentally changed the way gaming is consumed.
-There was a time when it was a solitary endeavour.
-One person locked into battle against an artificially intelligent enemy.
+There was a time when it was a solitary endeavor.
+One person locked into a battle against an artificially intelligent enemy.
 Then there were two controllers, then four, then eight and friends could compete, so long as they were sat in the same room as each other.
-High speed internet changed this gaming fundamental.
+High-speed internet changed this gaming fundamental.
 A player could log onto a server and in a fairly short amount of time play against others remotely.

 But then something amazing happened in the gaming world.

 People started to enjoy watching other people play games.
 Cast your mind back to the first video of someone playing video games.
 Was it Leeroy Jenkins?

 This scene in World of Warcraft, well known to anyone who’s spent any amount of time online as a gamer, took place in May 2007.
 That’s 10 years ago.
 It’s probably the first instance of mass consumed gaming content.
 If not the first, then certainly the most recognizable.

 World of Warcraft doesn’t easily lend itself to mass consumption.